Inner Worlds Outer Worlds: Production

 The film was created by Schmidt with support from his wife Eva Dametto.
 Schmidt wrote the screenplay, composed an original music score, created the fractal flame imagery, directed, edited, produced and funded the film.
 The film drew on his background in philosophy, his experience in the television, music and animation industries, and his personal enthusiasm for meditation.

 Eva Dametto is a performing and visual artist, a teacher of chakra and hatha yoga, and an expressive arts practitioner.
 She was involved in the shaping and editing process and also created and performed some of the mantras in the film.

 The film incorporates footage of water vibration from German cymatics researcher Alexander Lauterwasser.
-The 2012 confirmation of the existence of the Higgs Boson or the "God Particle" was incorporated in the film.
+The 2012 confirmation of the existence of the Higgs boson was incorporated in the film.
 The film also includes fractal animation footage from artist Jock Cooper as well as music from the Australian musician Indiajiva.

 During the production of the film, Schmidt and Dametto decided that it would be released for free.